-The selling stockholders identified in this prospectus are offering 15,614,723 shares to be sold in the offering.
+LPL Investment Holdings Inc. is offering shares to be sold in the offering.
+The selling stockholders identified in this prospectus are offering an additional shares.
 LPL Investment Holdings Inc. will not receive any of the proceeds from the sale of the shares being sold by the selling stockholders.

 Prior to this offering, there has been no public market for the common stock.
-It is currently estimated that the initial public offering price per share will be between \$27.00 and \$30.00.
-LPL Investment Holdings Inc. intends to list the common stock on the NASDAQ Global Select Market under the symbol "LPLA."
+It is currently estimated that the initial public offering price per share will be between \$ and \$ .
+LPL Investment Holdings Inc. intends to list the common stock on the under the symbol "LPLA."

-See "Risk Factors" on page 14 to read about factors you should consider before buying shares of the common stock.
+See "Risk Factors" on page 13 to read about factors you should consider before buying shares of the common stock.